erenulutas0/SchoolProject/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)

 ## Overview
 A modern, web-based database management solution designed specifically for airline operations.
-This application provides an intuitive interface for database administrators and operations staff to interact with airline databases through SQL queries.
+This application provides an intuitive interface for database administrators and operations staff to interact with airline databases through SQL queries, with specific support for PostgreSQL syntax and features.
+The system leverages PostgreSQL's robust querying capabilities, including its advanced functions and operators, to enable comprehensive airline data management.

 ## Features
 - Interactive SQL Editor with syntax highlighting and auto-formatting